Queens Land: Rides

 There are 51 rides, 33 for adults and 18 for children.
 A child may go on some adult rides if accompanied by an adult.
 The rides include: Free Fall Tower, and Super waves.

 There are some water rides, which operate during afternoon hours.
 There are also separate swimming pools for women.
-They offer variety of dry and wet rides for their customers.
+They offer a variety of dry and wet rides.

-It's one of the most exciting spot for youth to spend time with their friends and family.

 Incidents

-The park was closed for few weeks in 2008 due to a collision that resulted in the death of an 11-year-old girl while she was riding in a water boat in the lake.
+The park was closed for few weeks in 2008 due to a collision that resulted in the death of an 11-year-old girl while she was riding in a boat in the lake.
 Seven employees were arrested in connection with the death.

 On 18 June 2019, 12 people were injured when the cables holding the right platform of the free fall tower snapped while the ride was descending, causing the riders to plunge 10 feet to the ground.
 First aid was administered and no serious injuries were sustained.
 Following the incident, the park has been ordered to close indefinitely due to ride safety concerns.